 Philosophers are known for making, in the words of William James, "an unusually obstinate effort to think clearly."
 In this course we will take a philosophical approach to a variety of controversial and sometimes emotionally charged moral issues facing us today.
-Topics we will address include the treatment of non-human animals, genetic engineering, abortion, our handling of the environment, sex work, and our response to human starvation and suffering.
+Topics we will address include the treatment of non-human animals, genetic engineering, abortion, our handling of the environment, collective action problems, sex work, our response to human starvation and suffering, and AI in the role of friend or caregiver.
 As we approach each of these issues, we will consider what various philosophers have said makes an act right or wrong and see whether their theories help us in solving moral problems.
 We will make a determined effort to develop well-reasoned positions on these issues, articulating and evaluating arguments on both sides of the debates.
 In short, we will be thinking in a philosophical way about how we should live our lives.